smarie/python-autoclass/docs/index.md

 >>> assert obj == {'name': 'my_house', 'nb_floors': 200}  # comparison with dicts
 ```

+Also, `@autoclass` now provides the possibility to set `autofields=True` to apply `pyfields.autofields` automatically before applying autoclass.

-Note: this works with python 2.7, and 3.5+.
+Note: all of this works with python 2.7, and 3.5+.
 See [`pyfields` documentation ](https://smarie.github.io/python-pyfields/) for details.

 ## 2. Type and Value validation